syncfusion-content/uwp-docs/uwp/SfGantt/Scrolling.md

 ## Scroll to visible region

-The [`BringTaskOnVerticalScroll`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~BringTaskOnVerticalScroll.html) property in the SfGantt,provides support to scroll to the visible task region while vertical scrolling in the Gantt chart.
+The [`BringTaskOnVerticalScroll`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGantt.UWP~Syncfusion.UI.Xaml.Gantt.SfGantt~BringTaskOnVerticalScroll.html) property in the SfGantt, provides support to scroll to the visible task region while vertical scrolling in the Gantt chart.

 The below code example illustrates how to enable the BringTaskOnVerticalScroll.